Part 1 OPEN SPACE AND RECREATION AREA RULES AND REGULATIONS

 No person or individual shall gamble or engage in any gambling activities or use threatening, abusive, insulting or indecent language or gestures, fight or commit disorderly or immoral conduct of any kind while visiting or using the park, open space or recreation areas.

 Dumping, discarding or disposal of rubbish, trash, garbage, refuse or littering of any kind, except in approved containers, collected or placed by the Township of New Hanover, is forbidden and violators will be prosecuted to the fullest extent of the law.

 It shall be unlawful and a violation of this part for any person or individual to remove, deface, mutilate, mistreat, abuse, destroy, mark, write or paint upon anything in the park, open space or recreation area, whether natural or man-made.

-Use or operation of motor operated vehicles in the park, open space or recreation areas is prohibited except in designated parking areas during the normal hours the parking lots are open.
-All terrain vehicles, snowmobiles, mini-bikes and recreation vehicles are prohibited anywhere in the park, open space or recreation area including parking lots.
+Use or operation of motor operated vehicles in the park, open space or recreation areas is prohibited except in designated parking areas during the normal hours the parking lots are open and at Layfield Park's designated parking area at any time by the members, guests and invitees of the Hanover Woods Planned Community Association.
+All-terrain vehicles, snowmobiles, mini-bikes and recreation vehicles are prohibited anywhere in the park, open space or recreation area, including parking lots.